Student Guide 2025/2026

 Put what you have learned into practice

-External academic internships are an introduction to workplace realities in your field.
+External academic internships are a unique opportunity to find out about workplace realities in your field.
 They are a chance to apply and consolidate competencies and learning from your programme of study, and bring you into contact with the professional world.

 What types of internships are there?

-External internships are split into the following two categories, depending on whether or not they are part of the training plan:
+External internships are split into the following two categories, depending on whether or not they are part of your programme of study:

-• Curricular internships: these courses are part of the programme of study of a bachelor's or master's degree.
-At More UOC / The university / Programmes of study, you can find out if your studies require internships and how long they last, which is determined by the number of credits in the internship course.
-Once you have been assigned your place on the internship, you will have to enrol on the course, in the same way as you do with the other courses.
-Curricular internships are designed for you to put your theoretical knowledge into practice and apply what you have learned in your courses to a real line of work.
-To ensure that the internship runs in accordance with the learning project that has been agreed upon, personalized monitoring of your progress is performed by a professional who acts as a tutor in the internship centre and by an academic tutor.
+These courses are part of the programme of study of a bachelor's or master's degree.
+At More UOC / Programmes of study, you can find out if your studies require internships and how long they last, which is determined by the number of credits in the internship course.
+Once you have been assigned your internship placement, you will have to enrol on the course, in the same way as you do with the other courses.
+Internships are courses designed to let students put their theoretical knowledge into practice, applying what they've learned from their other courses to a specific job.
+To ensure that the internship runs in accordance with the agreed-upon learning objectives, your progress is monitored by a professional from the host organization, who serves as your tutor within the placement, and by an academic tutor.
 The application process, requirements and duration of curricular internships vary depending on the programme.
-You can find out more about each specific case at Procedures / Internships in companies / Curricular internships.
+See the details for each programme at Procedures / Internships in companies / Curricular internships.

 How are internships administered?